-Google Maps on Wednesday launched panoramic Street View service in 10 Indian cities in partnership with Tech Mahindra and Genesys, 11 years after the first attempt ran into regulatory problems.
+Google Maps launched panoramic Street View service in 10 Indian cities in partnership with Tech Mahindra and Genesys, 11 years after the first attempt ran into regulatory problems.
+It has launched on 27th of July, 2022 after a wait of eleven years.

 The feature, which provides 360-degree views of streets around the world using images taken by cruising vehicles, has faced privacy complaints and regulatory scrutiny in several countries.